 Again, and I hate to say it but until you know the position of the HR department in the company, I’d not run to them expecting them to necessarily protect you.
-Become educated by asking around, if possible to understand how HR operates in the particular the culture of your company. (e.g. Does HR have a history of being effective, ineffective, helpful to employees or punitive?)You are going to need to have coaching from an expert.
-Hire someone with experience working with business folks, who knows about narcissism, addictions, pathology and resulting PTSD.
+Become educated by asking around, if possible to understand how HR operates in the particular culture of your company. (e.g. Does HR have a history of being effective, ineffective, helpful to employees, or punitive?)You are going to need to have coaching from an expert.
+Hire someone with experience working with business folks, who are versed about narcissism, addictions, pathology, and resulting PTSD.

 You need outside alliances to keep your head on straight.
 You need someone not aligned with the organization who can help you handle what is currently going on while you stay on the job and who can help you find and sort through your options.
 You want someone who can help you make smart career choices while also taking care of yourself.)